Skip to content

 Why This Matters for FSI

 • NYDFS Part 500 (Section 500.12) requires multi-factor authentication for any individual accessing internal networks from an external network — Copilot access from outside the corporate environment must require MFA at minimum.
-The March 2026 CA enforcement change (see below) strengthens MFA enforcement for Copilot access from non-corporate environments.
+The May 2026 CA enforcement change (see below) strengthened MFA enforcement for Copilot access from non-corporate environments.

 • NYDFS Part 500 (Section 500.07) requires access privilege limitations based on the principle of least privilege — Conditional Access enables risk-proportionate access controls for Copilot